AP.1 Registration and Attendance

 Students who cannot attend classes during the semester for which they have registered should cancel registration using Patriot Web prior to the first day of classes for the semester.

-Refunds of tuition on and after the first day of classes are made according to the tuition-liability dates published in this catalog and the Office of the University Registrar website.
+Refunds of tuition on and after the first day of classes are made according to the tuition-liability dates published on the Student Accounts website and the Office of the University Registrar website.

 Some courses are annotated in the catalog as "repeatable for credit."
 These are courses which students may repeat and receive additional credit for each time the course is taken.
 The maximum number of credits is specified in each course's description.
 Special topics and independent study courses are examples.
 All grades and credits earned are included in the calculation of the student’s GPA up to the maximum allowable credits.
 In cases where the student has exceeded allowable credits in a repeatable class, the grade and credits of the earliest registration of the class for which credit was earned will not be included in the calculation of the GPA.

 Graduate students who have earned a satisfactory grade in a course that is not repeatable for credit are not permitted to repeat the course for replacement credit.
 Grades of B- and higher are considered satisfactory unless the academic program specifies a higher minimum satisfactory grade.
 Students must obtain permission from their academic program to repeat a course in which they have earned an unsatisfactory grade.
 Each unit establishes procedures for granting such permission.
 Duplicate credit is not earned.
 When a course is repeated, all credits attempted are used to determine warning, termination, or dismissal; the transcript shows grades for all courses attempted; and only one grade per course may be presented on the degree application.